jorisheijkant/productivity-not-product/readme.md

 As for now, this is for the a bit more technical people only, since you have to manually set your schedule and blocked web sites.
 Later I might add a GUI for this and release this as an official add-on.

 1. Clone this repo.
-2. Add the sites you want to block to the `blocked-sites.json` file.
+2. Add the sites you want to block to the `blockedSites` array in the `background.js` file.
-3. Set your schedule in the `schedule.json` file.
 4. Open Firefox and navigate to about:debugging.
 5. Click on "This Firefox" in the left sidebar.
 6. Click on "Load Temporary Add-on" and select the manifest.json file from your extension directory.